syncfusion-content/blazor-docs/blazor/listview/how-to/trace-events-of-listview.md

+---
+layout: post
+title: How to Trace Events Of Listview in Blazor Listview Component | Syncfusion
+description: Checkout and learn about Trace Events Of Listview in Blazor Listview component of Syncfusion, and more details.
+platform: Blazor
+control: Listview
+documentation: ug
+---

 # How to trace events of listview

 The ListView control triggers events based on its actions.
 The events can be used as extension points to perform